prince6265/IQA-Repo/MVC/mvc.md

 - It is use to simplifies the process of generating elements in views.
 ## Question :- Memory Cache:
 - It Is used to store something in memory that is being used frequently to provide better performance.
-- Filter and types of filters in .Net Core MVC application.
+## Question :- Filter and types of filters in .Net Core MVC application.
 - The Filters in ASP.NET Core MVC Framework are the attribute that allows us to inject some logic or code which is going to be executed either before or after an action method is invoked.

 ## Question :- Types of filters: